 The New York State Department of Transportation contracted with VHB to develop a new safety system called CLEAR (Crash Location Engineering, Analysis and Reporting).
 The CLEAR system will replace the existing legacy systems that are used to manage and analyze crash data.
 The systems to be replaced include: Safety Information Management Systems (SIMS), Accident Location Information System (ALIS) and the Post Implementation Evaluation System (PIES).
-The new system is scheduled for production by the end of 2021.
+The new system is scheduled for production in mid 2021.